-Effective Fall 2017, all active duty military members, their spouses or registered domestic partner, and dependents under the age of 26 who are admitted into the University's adult undergraduate (CAPA), master's, and credential programs at the central campus, through one of the regional campuses, or La Verne Online will be eligible for the military rate.
+All active duty military members, their spouses or registered domestic partner, and dependents under the age of 26 who are admitted into the University's adult undergraduate (CAPA), master's, and credential programs at the central campus, through one of the regional campuses, or La Verne Online will be eligible for the military rate.
 The same rate will be offered to active service members in the Reserves of the U.S. Armed Forces or National Guard, starting with the first term of enrollment after their service activation.
-The military rate is not applicable for students admitted to the traditional undergraduate (TUG), doctoral or Law programs.
+The military rate is not applicable for students admitted to the traditional undergraduate (TUG), doctoral, Law, or Physician Assistant programs.